annika-maier-uni/comp_work_project/nf-core/README.md

 ## Pipeline output

-To see the results refer to the results tab on the nf-core website pipeline page.
-For more details about the output files and reports, please refer to the output documentation.
+To see the results of the different tools refer to the results folder.
+For more details about the output files and reports, please refer to the documentation of the used tools.

-This pipeline quantifies RNA-sequenced reads relative to genes/transcripts in the genome and normalizes the resulting data.
-It does not compare the samples statistically in order to assign significance in the form of FDR or P-values.
-For downstream analyses, the output files from this pipeline can be analysed directly in statistical environments like R, Julia or via the nf-core/differentialabundance pipeline.

 ## Notes
 Make sure the input files (samplesheet and reference genome) are correctly formatted and accessible before running the workflow.